Selected Correspondence Peter

 One now no longer aspires to become free of the invidious aspects of a ‘constant ‘feeling reality’’ because the intensive work of becoming aware of, exploring and investigating the malevolent and sorrowful feelings is by and large done.
 Rather than being interested in, and being busy with, the business of breaking free from the grip of grim reality, a virtually free actualist is able to more and more delight in being here in this place in space in this moment of time, no matter what he or she is doing or not doing – in short he or she then becomes more interested in, and more capable of, intentionally allowing the onset of a PCE.

 It is appropriate to again wave a warning flag at this point.
-Although spontaneous unintentional PCEs can happen in the early period of the actualism process, given the appropriate set of circumstances, most often the onset of PCEs in this stage are intentionally provoked by the actualism process itself.
+Although spontaneous unintentional PCEs can happen in the early period of actualism, given the appropriate set of circumstances, most often the onset of PCEs in this stage are intentionally provoked by the actualism method itself.
 It therefore follows that to expect to intentionally allow the onset of a PCE whilst still in the grip of malice and sorrow, or whilst remaining the unwitting victim of one’s own mood swings, is to guarantee disappointment and failure.

 Well that’s about it from me.
 The answer to your question was a long one, but the question needed a detailed response in order to cover the various ways that a PCE can occur.
 If you have followed the gist of my response, then number three will be where your interest will lie and number four will be something to look forward to when the initial work of becoming virtually happy and harmless is done.